hugoduncan/dado/dev/ai/prompts/search-replace-diff-edits.md

 location, 1 to insert it in the new location.

 To make a new file, show a diff from `--- /dev/null` to `+++ path/to/new/file.ext`.

+SEARCH blocks should be concise.
+Do not include a large sequences of unchanged lines.
+Prefer to split blocks into smaller blocks, with only a few unchanged lines to uniquely identify the edit site.